Tutorials Tonight

 JavaScript array can store multiple data types.
-For example, we can store numbers, strings, booleans, arrays, and objects as well.
+For example, you can store numbers, strings, booleans, arrays, and objects as well.

-Let's see how we can add object to array in Javascript.
+Let's see how you can add object to array in Javascript.

 Table Of Contents